Mark Ormrod (historian): Career

 He is probably best known for his 700-page biography on Edward III for the Yale English Monarchs series.
 One of his last works, this has been described as "a compelling study", "a first rate example of historical investigation", and an "exceptionally complex project that had defeated several earlier scholars".
 His penultimate book, Women and Parliament in Later Medieval England, investigated petitions to parliament by female supplicants and established that far from being silent on issues such as rape and dower, (Note: The legal concept of dower had existed since the late twelfth century as a means of protecting a woman from being left landless if her husband died first.
-He would, when they married, assign certain estates to her—a dos nominata, or dower—usually a third of everything he was seised of.
+He would, when they married, assign certain estates to her — a dos nominata, or dower — usually a third of everything he was seised of.
 By the fifteenth century, the widow was deemed entitled to her dower; conversely, dower disputes were increasingly common, often centring on a widow's right to alienate her dower land.
 An increasing number of lawsuits involved litigation between dowagers and stepchildren, or in which both husband and wife were co-cited.) there were frequent submissions demanding change to the law and increased respect for women's rights in these and other areas.

-In addition to his prodigious written output—"at least nine books, fourteen edited collections and well over eighty book chapters and articles"—Ormrod acted as Principal Investigator for nineteen major research projects worth more than £4 million in external funding, and supervised over 40 doctoral students and research assistants.
+In addition to his written output of at least nine books, 14 edited collections and well over 80 book chapters and articles, Ormrod acted as principal investigator for 19 major research projects with over £4 million in external funding, and supervised over 40 doctoral students and research assistants.
 July 2020 brought the publication of Monarchy, State, and Political Culture, a festschrift compiled in his honour by his colleagues Gwilym Dodd and Craig Taylor and presented to Ormrod by former students and colleagues.
 Dodd and Taylor also endowed the Mark Ormrod Prize, awarded annually to the best doctoral dissertation, on any medieval topic, at the University of York.